• Home

 Pre-Treatment Instructions | Post-Treatment Instructions

 For years, dermatologists have searched for an ideal method to diminish wrinkles, correct acne scars, treat for Rosacea, and improve sun-damage and aging skin.
-Laser treatment of the face is the latest scientific breakthrough in skin rejuvenation.
+Laser treatment Princeton NJ of the face are the latest scientific breakthrough in skin rejuvenation.

 What Is a Laser?